-Choosing to manage a rental property can be an exciting choice for a new landlord.
+Choosing to manage investment property can be an exciting choice for a new landlord.
 It can also be a daunting business to get right when you are new to it.
 We’ll review the basic things you need to know to make a success of your investment property business.

 Return on Investment

 Before jumping into purchasing an investment property, you want to be sure you will have a good return on investment.
 You will want to look at the capitalization rate and ensure that your investment is giving you a decent return of about 4% to 6%.
 You need to take into account how much similar homes are leasing for in the same area.
 You need to evaluate the numbers before you purchase a home.
 Consider the cost of the home, the maintenance, insurance, property taxes, and mortgage.
 Then you need to look at how much “like homes” are renting for in the area.
 For example, if you need to charge $3,000 in order to get a 4% cap rate, and the homes around there are renting for $2,500, the home may not be a good investment.

 Other factors may include you want to rent the home as an Airbnb or VRBO property.
 If that is the case, do your due diligence and make sure it is permitted in the city, area and if there is an HOA, it may not be allowed.
 Consider what investing in other types of property that you may be interested in purchasing whether it be a duplex, apartment building, or a commercial building.

 The first step in your rental property business is to actually buy the house.
 Once you have the property you need to get it to a good state of repair so that it is ready to rent.
 You will want to address any deferred maintenance before having tenants move into a property.
 Ensuring that the home is in good condition will likely attract a better tenant.
 There are some simple repairs that will boost the home value and appearance which will make the home more appealing for a tenant.

 Before the home is ready to go on the rental market, you need to decide how much should be charged to live in the property.
 You may have already checked on the rental market in your area before purchasing, but if not you need to do some research.